Thunder Clatter: Critical reception

 "Thunder Clatter" received generally positive reviews from music critics.
-Paul Brown, founder and managing editor of TV Ad Music, described "Thunder Clatter" as "a catchy piece of tropical indiepop".
-The Guardians Michael Cragg called it "disarmingly sweet tropical pop" having "something undeniably captivating about it, especially once they start chanting: 'I hear it call in the centre of it all, you're the love of my life.
+Paul Brown, founder and managing editor of TV Ad Music, described "Thunder Clatter" as "a catchy piece of tropical indie pop".
+The Guardians Michael Cragg called it "disarmingly sweet tropical pop", adding that it had "something undeniably captivating about it, especially once they start chanting: 'I hear it call in the centre of it all, you're the love of my life.
 Consequence of Sounds Alex Young called it a "frenzied composition" with "the right ingredients for dancing" and listed it as one of two essential tracks on the album Youth.
-Young noted that the song's "prevailing lyrical themes, which surface through the guitar, the bass, and the claps, are loud and clear: 'I hear it all in the center of my heart / You're the love of my life.
-In an edition of their "Singles Swap" column, Entertainment Weekly recommended "Thunder Clatter" to people who enjoyed "Little Talks" by Of Monsters and Men.
+Young noted that the song's prevailing lyrical themes, which surface through the guitar, the bass and the claps, are loud and clear: "I hear it all in the center of my heart / You're the love of my life".
+In an edition of their "Singles Swap" column, Entertainment Weekly recommended "Thunder Clatter" to listeners who enjoyed "Little Talks" by Of Monsters and Men.